manta0101/Incident-Recorder/README.md

-# Incident Recorder
+# Incident Recorder (part of Incident Responder)

-This is a windows program with a purpose of being able to be used within a Security incident.
-It has two files, a main program, and a configuration.
+This is a simple windows program with a purpose of being able to be used within a Security incident.
+It has Three files, a main program, a configuration file and the license file, If you use this program you will need all three.
+Note: the name of the program is Incident responder, the first release is just the incident recorder piece of the application.
+As I mature the parent application, I plan to add features like forensic gathering, email, etc. Each will have a standalone version.
+I am using this project to learn C#. this release uses the .net framework.
+It's only been tested on 2 computers.

 ![](media/83131cc20b166f2950ca52a845363169.png)